ubccapico/course-reset-script/README.md

 ![access-token-details](https://github.com/jguarin16/screenshots/blob/master/save_token.png)

 ## How to use the script:
-1. Open the "token.txt" file and paste your Canvas API Token.
+1. Open the "accesstoken.py" file using Notepad and paste your Canvas API Token in the **access_token** field.
 Save the file.
-2. Open the script using Python 3 IDLE
+2. Right-click on the main.py script and select **Edit with IDLE** > **Edit with IDLE 3.10**.
-3. Run the script
-4. You will be prompted to enter the course id of your course in the console of the IDLE
-5. Enter "y" to continue
-6. The script is complete once you see a "Done" message on the console
+3. Select **Run** > **Run Module**.
+4. Fill in the prompts in the application window to proceed with the course reset.
+5. Once the script has finished running, a pop-up window will show a summary of what has been deleted.
+There is also a **Go to Course** button that will redirect you to the Canvas course page so that you may review the course.